Continuous PDE Dynamics Forecasting with Implicit Neural Representations: Related work

-\paragraph{Spatiotemporal INRs.} Another class of models is based on coordinate-based NNs, called Implicit Neural Representations \citep[INRs,][]{Sitzmann2019,Fathony2021,Tancik2020}.
+\paragraph{Spatiotemporal INRs.} Another class of models relies on coordinate-based neural networks, called Implicit Neural Representations \citep[INRs,][]{Sitzmann2019,Fathony2021,Tancik2020}.
 These space-continuous models share a similar objective as operators, despite constituting a separate research field.
 INRs for spatiotemporal data take time as an input along spatial coordinates.
-Physics-informed neural networks (PINNs, \citealp{Raissi2019}) use this formulation to solve PDEs, yet are limited to a single known differential equation and a set of initial and boundary conditions. \cite{Fresca2020} propose an agnostic INR approach to build reduced order models for electrophysiology.
+Physics-informed neural networks (PINNs, \citealp{Raissi2019}) use this formulation to solve PDEs, yet are limited to a single known differential equation and a set of initial and boundary conditions. \citet{Fresca2020} and \citet{Chen2023} combine INRs with reduced order models.
 Extensions for multi-sequence learning, \eg for video generation \citep{Yu2022,Skorokhodov2022} or compression \citep{Chen2021}, learn a latent conditioning variable from an initial condition $v_0$, \ie take the form \bm{${v_0} \mapsto (t\in[0,T] \mapsto {v_t})$}.
 Interestingly, these models can predict at an arbitrary time $t$ in the train horizon without unrolling a sequential model up to $t$.
 Yet, as they only learn mappings from an initial condition ${v_0}$ to a function of time ${v_t}$ in the train domain, they fail to predict beyond train conditions, as we show in \cref{sec:experiments}. \ours is a new instance of spatiotemporal INR which solves this limitation via a time-continuous dynamics model of the underlying flow, \bm{$({v_{t}}, \tau) \mapsto {v_{t+\tau}}$}.